 The receiver section consists of an accelerometer which detects the hand gestures.
-It then sends the data to the arduino.
-Later, arduino sends data to the Encoder IC in accordance to the data received from accelerometer, and the data is transmitted to the receiver
+It then sends the data to the Arduino.
+Later, the Arduino sends data to the Encoder IC in accordance with the data received from the accelerometer, and the data is transmitted to the receiver

 Wire up the circuit using this diagram.

-This robot is designed for recognising five sets of hand gestures.
-Forward, backward, left, right and stop.
+This robot is designed to regonize five sets of hand gestures.
+Forward, backward, left, right, and stop.

-Arduino uno will be large and bulky on your hand .
-And if you are deciding to make another project using the Arduino you will have to remove it and all connection made on it.
-You will loose your old work.
+An Arduino UNO will be large and bulky on your hand.
+If you are deciding to make another project using the Arduino you will have to remove it and all of the connections made on it.
+You will lose your old work.

 I don’t like doing that.
-So I came out with a solution to make it permanent one.
-You can check this article to learn how to shrink your Arduino project.
-Download the PCB layout for standalone version from the picture above.
+So I came out with a more permanent solution.
+You can check out my other tutorial to learn how to shrink your Arduino project.
+Download the PCB layout for a standalone version of the picture above.

-Watch this standalone video in which I have transferred the code to atmega8 MCU.
+Watch this standalone video in which I have transferred the code to an Atmega8 MCU.
 I have only shown the outputs of MCU using LEDs.

 And here is a working demo of my robot controlled with hand gestures!!